For your convenience, our most common asked questions are answered right here.

 Q: What is a professional certification?

-A: Professional certification is a designation given to an individual who has demonstrated the knowledge and/or skills needed to perform a specific job.
+A: Professional certification is a designation given to an individual who has demonstrated the knowledge and skills needed to perform a specific job.
 Certification is generally a voluntary process created by representatives of a specific vocation to establish and promote high standards among its practitioners.
 An individual does not have to be employed within the profession to be eligible for professional certification.
 Individuals become certified through training and/or passing an exam.

 Certifications are offered and administered by a certification body.
 The certification body determines the policies of the certification program, administers any required exams, and maintains certification records.